mohitpai/journey-optimizer.en/help/ajo-home.md

 >[!TAB Mandatory DMARC update]

-As part of their enforcing industry best practices, Google and Yahoo will both be requiring that you have a **DMARC record** for any domain you use to send email to them, starting on **February 1st, 2024**.
+As part of their enforcing industry best practices, Google and Yahoo! will both be requiring that you have a **DMARC record** for any domain you use to send email to them, starting on **February 1st, 2024**.
 Make sure that you have DMARC record set up for all the subdomains that you have delegated to Adobe in Journey Optimizer.

 [![image](using/assets/do-not-localize/learn-more-button.svg)](using/configuration/dmarc-record-update.md)